All Episodes

 Thank you, ladies, for your service and your anxiety.

-It's it's beautiful and wonderful and absolutely necessary.
+It's beautiful and wonderful and absolutely necessary.

-Now, if a woman sees her child dawdling around at the top of a set of steep stairs, and a man says, let him learn by falling, the woman will be very angry at the man.
+Now, if a woman sees her child dawdling around at the top of a set of steep stairs and a man says, let him learn by falling, the woman will be very angry at the man.

 She's programmed to get very angry at the man who says, let that person learn through consequences, right?

-By the child falls down and and not only might the child fall down, but the child might fall down and also maybe not even die, but maybe get some permanent brain injury and end up like Lenny from of mice and men, and you know, that harms her entire bloodline and the amount of resources that are needed.
+And not only might the child fall down, but the child might fall down and also maybe not even die, but maybe get some permanent brain injury and end up like Lenny from mice and men.

-So when women see imminent disaster, when women see bad things about to happen, when women get anxious over negative consequences accruing to someone else, they want to rush in and protect, and any man who says let them suffer their negative consequences, she views that man with hostility.
+So when women see imminent disaster, when women see bad things about to happen, when women get anxious over negative consequences accruing to someone else, they want to rush in and protect.

 She can forgive anything except that.